 "It's an IT problem, they should fix it."

-A: This is untrue, security is an organizational responsibility.
-Make the analysis.
+Answer: This is false, security is an organizational responsibility.
+Do the analysis.
 Activate an E5 and show the numbers.
-In almost every organization I've shown it to, they know they have a breach.
+In almost every organization I have shown it to, they know they have a breach.
 Submit the numbers to your management.
 That's your responsibility, right?

 The solutions are impactful but easy to set up